mangojuicejs/mangojuice/README.md

   ...
 }
 ```
 **`port({ model, destroy, exec })`** is a special function of logic object, that is aimed to subscribe to some global events and execute commands.
-In above example we just made an interval for refrashing search results every 10 secs.
+In above example we just made an interval for refreshing search results every 10 secs.
 Also we subscribed to a destroy Promise, which will be resolved when block will be removed.

 #### Conclusion
 That is all about basics of MJS.
 It was inspired by many existing frameworks/languages that the author used for a while.
 So probably there is no something extremly new.
-MJS is all about defining scalable, flexible way of implementing logic of your app in MVC manner with help of Command Pattern, that is it.
+MJS is all about defining scalable, flexible way of implementing logic of your app in MVC manner with help of Command Pattern.

 ## Documentation
 TODO